Taylor M. Brown

 What company does Taylor M. Brown work for?

-What is Taylor M. Brown's role at the current company?
+What is Taylor M. Brown's role at UCLA?

-Taylor M. Brown's current role is Graduate Student Researcher.
+Taylor M. Brown is listed as Graduate Student Researcher at UCLA.

 What is Taylor M. Brown's email address?